hmtriit/Utils/README.md

    compile 'com.licon.utils:utilslib:1.0.0'
 }
 ```

-# Functions

-[ AppUtils ]

-* AppUtils.openBrowser(context, url) : It opens the browser with the input-url using intent.
-* AppUtils.shareDataOnSocialSite(data, url, title, activity) : It shares any data/url to facebook, twitter, linkedin & google+
-* AppUtils.createAppDirIfNotExists(folder_name) : It creates a folder inside the external storage.

 # Contributing
 If you want to contribute into this project then fork it & start to add some functions that can be utilized in the Android projects.Note that all pull request should go to `develop` branch.
 Also, if you have some suggestion then please email me to the following address.